 Follow the food digestion time chart provided to learn the optimal spacing between meals and snacks based on how long full digestion takes.
 Be sure to chew thoroughly, avoid drinking excess fluids with meals, manage portions, and reduce big combinations of carbs and fats that delay gastric emptying.

 Making small tweaks to your eating schedule and meal composition tailored to normal digestion durations can promote harmony between your diet and digestive system.
-Honor your body’s innate digestive wisdom by giving it the necessary time and space to extract nutrients and eliminate waste effectively.
+Honour your body’s innate digestive wisdom by giving it the necessary time and space to extract nutrients and eliminate waste effectively.
 Support your digestion’s natural sequence of activity through mindful eating practices.